Bumble BFF Alternatives for People Who Hate Swiping

 Why swiping for friends wears you down

-Weigh any option against those five.
-Most of the choice makes itself once you do.
+Weigh any option against those five and most of the choice makes itself.

 The main types of alternative

-Interest communities and meetups put you around people who already share a hobby, which does the filtering for you.
-In-person activity clubs skip apps entirely and rely on repetition, which is the most reliable route of all if you have the time.
-Introductions-first apps sit in between: less effort than browsing, more structure than turning up cold.
+Interest communities and meetups put you around people who already share a hobby, which does some filtering for you before you even arrive.
+In-person activity clubs skip apps entirely and rely on repetition, the slowest but most reliable route of the three.
+Introductions-first apps sit in the middle: less effort than browsing a feed, more structure than turning up cold to a room of strangers.

 Introductions instead of a feed

-For people who found the swiping itself the problem, this is usually the fix.
-Instead of judging dozens of profiles, you get a small number of matches the app thinks fit, and you put your energy into the conversation rather than the sorting.
-It suits anyone who finds choosing tiring.
+For anyone who found the swiping itself the problem, this is usually the fix.
+Instead of judging dozens of profiles, you get a small number of matches the app has already narrowed down, and your energy goes into the conversation rather than the sorting.
+It suits people who find choosing, specifically, tiring, which per Schwartz's research is a fairly ordinary reaction to a big feed rather than a personal failing.

 Where Vairi fits